The full list

 45 - Vivere come noi/Io adesso (PDU PA 1127 - 1978)

-A pop group from the late 70's, they only released some singles on the PDU label, in a melodic prog style not far from Odissea (with a voice similar to that group's singer).
-Some say they included a former Jumbo member, but the four names mentioned as composers on the labels don't help.
+A pop group active in Como (Lombardy) in the late 70's, they only released some singles on the PDU label, in a melodic prog style not far from Odissea (with a voice similar to that group's singer).
+The line-up included singer Massimo Vita, Valter Azzollini, Giorgio Casartelli and Dario Baserga.

 ARS NOVA